guptashubham266forai/Trading-AI-Replit/replit.md

 ## Overview

 This is a comprehensive real-time trading analysis application built with Streamlit that supports both NSE stocks and cryptocurrencies.
-The system provides live market data, technical analysis, trading signals, predictive analysis, and screening capabilities for intraday and swing trading strategies.
+The unified platform provides live market data, technical analysis, trading signals, predictive analysis, and screening capabilities for both intraday and swing trading strategies.
+Users can switch between Indian stock market (NSE) and cryptocurrency markets, and choose between intraday (minutes to hours) or swing trading (days to weeks) approaches.

 ## User Preferences